How to Use RSI in Forex Trading Strategy?

 Forex trading is an extensive source of earning money from home.
 The involvement of retail traders has been increased dramatically after the financial crisis of the early of the century.
 The forex market is moved by the big players and institutions.
 The involvement of retail traders is very small in setting the price direction.

-Most of the price direction and settlement happen in the over the counter market.
+Most of the price direction and settlement happen over the counter market.
 Therefore, the price comes to the retail trader through the retail forex trading broker.

 To be successful in the industry traders the main intention should follow what the big players are doing in the market.
 The technical analysis is the tool to determine what the big players and market movers are doing in the market.
+The importance of technical analysis can be described by saying that if a trader doesn’t know about macro or microeconomics can still make money just by following technical analysis rules.
 It consists of several tools that help to predict the market, RSI is one of them.

 What is RSI in Forex?